23W-GBAC/AmaAdusei/automationblog.md

 Now, I had an idea of what to do but I did not know how.
 (I am still a beginner) But I knew I needed an API and a Python Script.
 Initially, I wanted to use the knowledge from the sciences class to create my own API but I kept messing up and getting stuck till ChatGPT made me aware that I could access an API called,"ZEN QUOTES API" (Phew😅)
 # Process
+First, let me expalin my Python Script.
+I have to